-Damaraland in Namibia is located to the south of Etosha and north of Swakopmund.
-It is known for its spectacular scenery and desert elephants.
+Damaraland lodges in Namibia are located to the south of Etosha and north of Swakopmund.
+Damaraland is known for its spectacular scenery and desert elephants.
 Massive granite koppies and distant mountain ranges are characteristic of the Damaraland landscape.

 The Brandberg and Twyfelfontein areas in Damaraland host fascinating rock engravings and paintings thought to be 6000 years old, of which the White Lady of the Brandberg is the best known.
 The fantastical Petrified Forest, a collection of around 50 fossilized trees over 260 million years old is also nearby, as well as Burnt Mountain, Namibia’s highest mountain.
 The Vingerklip (finger rock) is a towering finger of limestone near Khorixas that rises 35m above its base.
 This is a remnant of a plateau formed over 15 million years ago.